Introduction: Toward a Better Security Order

 Great Power Flashpoints and Regional Ordering

-Under Regulation of Force and Coercion, we present twelve proposals that address U.N.
+Under the category of Regulation of Force and Coercion, we present 12 proposals that address U.N.
 Security Council reform, buttress norms and laws surrounding the use of force, strengthen nuclear risk reduction and disarmament, and regulate the use of economic sanctions and coercion.

-The Transnational and Planetary Threats category includes five proposals addressing the nexus between climate and security as well as the unintended security implications of artificial intelligence and emerging technologies.
+The Transnational and Planetary Threats category includes five proposals addressing the nexus between climate and security as well as the unintended security implications of AI and emerging technologies.

-Finally, under Regional Flashpoints and Ordering, we present three proposals to stabilize existing flashpoints in Europe and the Middle East, both of which are currently home to hot conflicts that are furthering the destabilization of the international security order and will do so at an exponential rate if left to fester.
+Finally, under the Regional Flashpoints and Ordering category, we present three proposals to stabilize existing flashpoints in Europe and the Middle East.
+Both of these regions are currently home to hot conflicts that are further destabilizing the international security order and will do so at an exponential rate if left to fester.

 Other aspects of the international order are also in need of reform, from trade and finance to public health.
 However, given the focus and expertise of the Better Order Project participants, this report specifically addresses the international security order without denying the importance of these other policy areas.
-We hope the report will inspire decision-makers and experts of different stripes to envision similar original and farsighted solutions when it comes to other dimensions of the international order.
+We hope the report will inspire decision-makers and experts of diverse backgrounds to imagine and pursue equally creative and forward-thinking solutions in other dimensions of the international order.

-While not a panacea, the Better Order Project reforms would go a long way toward upholding peace and stability as the world transitions further away from unipolarity.
+While not a panacea, the Better Order Project’s proposed reforms would significantly contribute to upholding peace and stability as the world transitions further away from unipolarity.
 They would constrain the scope of great power competition while fostering norms and institutions that would help make an increasingly complex world more predictable, peaceful, and stable for the benefit of all.

 - Government of the United States, “National Security Strategy,” The White House (2022): 42. ↩︎